Do you protect your skin? Do you check your skin?

 If you notice a strange new mole on your skin or an old mole that’s started changing, it’s important to see your GP right away.
 Some people at higher risk require regular, planned skin assessments.

-Dr Michael Hanson leads our Skin Check Clinic but skin check consultations are available with all GPs.
+Please note, skin check consultations are available with all GPs.